-Parameter Entity/Actor Specification Administered amyloid Radiotracer Activity Imaging Technologist, Physician, Nurse, or other qualified Health The qualified Health Professional shall Assay the pre-injection radiotracer activity (i.e. radioactivity) and time of measurement, Record the time that radiotracer was injected into the subject, Professional 3.
-Assay the residual activity in the syringe (and readily available tubing and components) after injection and record

-Parameter Entity/Actor Specification the time of measurement.
+Parameter Entity/Actor Specification • Administered amyloid r-Radio-tracer Activity Imaging Technologist, Physician, Nurse, or other qualified Health Professional The qualified Health Professional shall: 1.
+Assay the pre-injection radiotracer activity (i.e. radioactivity) and record time of assay and time of measurement, 2.
+Inject the quantity of radiotracer as prescribed in the protocol and rRecord the time that radiotracer was injected into the subject; 3.
+Assay the residual activity in the syringe (and readily available tubing and components) after injection and record the time of measurement.
+4.3.
 Inject the quantity of radiotracer as prescribed in the protocol.
 These values shall be entered into the scanner during the PET/CT acquisition.
 For scanners that do not provide for entry of residual activity information, the net injected radioactivity should be manually calculated by decay correcting all measurements to the time of injection and then subtracting the residual radioactivity from the pre-injection radioactivity.
 The net injected radioactivity is then entered into the scanner during the PET acquisition.
 All data described herein on activity administration shall be documented.
 All data should be entered into the common data format mechanism (Appendix E).